 Are trying to determine if jumping rope is good for you?
-You could be asking yourself, “is jumping rope bad for your joints?”
+You could be asking yourself, “is jumping rope bad for your joints?”, “can jumping rope result in injury?”, “is jump rope bad for your knees?”.
 Maybe your suffering from joint pain while jumping rope?
 When it comes to determining exactly if jumping rope is right for you, it’s not so cut & dry.

-To answer your question: “Is jumping rope bad for your joints?”.
-The answer is no, jumping rope is not bad for you joints.
-However, you could be suffering from pain while jumping rope from improper form, overtraining, high impacts, & so more.
+To answer your question: “Is jumping rope bad for your joints?” or “Is jumping rope bad for your knees?”.
+The answer is no, jumping rope is not bad for your joints.
+However, you could be suffering from pain while jumping rope from improper form, overtraining, high impacts, & so much more.